Evkn00/project_4/README.md

 ![image](https://github.com/Evkn00/project_4/assets/69624124/dece073c-7ece-49ec-94c7-661eab097da9)

 ### Skewed data set.
 Only 202 of over 5000 of the observations had a positive target variable.
 However this did not seem to effect the model's ability to accurately predict after a reasonble amount of testing.
 However this is something that likely could benefit from something like SMOTE (Synthetic Minority Oversampling Technique) at a later date.
+Stratified sampling during the train test split did not change the performance of the model.

 ### Outliers
 BMI will be ignored as it is not included in the data set, which only leaves avg_glucose_level showing any possible outliers, however looking at a scatter most of the positive target variables have an avg_glucose_level that would put them outside of the 3rd quartile, which shows that the correlation of avg_glucose_level to stroke = 1 is very strong.
 No outliers will be removed.